23/code-challenge/students/backend.md

 `Implement an CLI in your favorite language.`

-The assets CLI called twentythree and it  should the following commands
+The CLI should have the following commands, I needed it TwentyThree but you are free to call it what you like.

-- create : `$ twentythree create -type "video" or "Photo" -title "a title" -label "a label" -url "a url"`
+- create : `$ twentythree create --type "the type" --title "a title" --label "a label" --url "a url"`
 - read :
   - one : `$ twentythree read [ID]`
   - all : `$ twentythree read`